 Bingo… I had thought!
 But this happiness lasted for just a few days.
 Ferrying her up and down in the rickshaw was time-consuming and was burning a big hole in the pocket.
 Courtesy traffic chaos and narrow roads, the four-wheeler was also out of question.
 In came the third companion…scooter!
 With her arrival, started the new relationship… My daughter, my Scooter and Me!

 Safety first!
 Helmets arrived.
-With helmets, right from the day one, my daughter felt like the astronauts!
+With helmets, right from day one, my daughter felt like the astronauts!
 The little one then fancied taking up the profession of the astronaut when she grew up.
 Before riding the scooter, the ride in the dreamland already had started for one!

-Right from the very first day, we both felt instant connect with the scooter.
+Right from the very first day, we both felt an instant connect with the scooter.
 Negotiating the traffic, wheezing past the long snarling queue up of the cars, rickshaws and what not on the road, was a cake walk…courtesy the third companion!
 That percolated to few benefits… less stress for me and more time together… Thus began our story of “Joy Ride”!

 Singing songs while on the road became a ritual.
 The scooter gave us the background score with its whizzing sound and occasional horns.
 In the company of the scooter, I enjoyed listening to itsy-bitsy details of the little one’s day at school.
 Mom and daughter now had none to disturb their quality time together!